UniExeterRSE/intro-version-control/contents.md

 ## Workshop contents

-The material for this workshop is structured in the following lessons which may be covered across multiple sessions.
-Use the links below to navigate to the correct episode.
+This workshop is currently under development.
+This page will contain links to the episodes that make up the workshop's content.

 <ol>
 {% include toc.html %}